Caution: Top 10 Dangerous Human Foods for Dogs

 Every year, there are more than 17,000 pet emergencies pertaining to human food consumption.

 Those visits aren’t cheap, either.
-According to a sampling of typical costs associated with pet emergencies, toxin ingestion can cost pet owners anywhere from $250-$5,000 and more.
+According to a sampling of typical costs associated with pet emergencies, toxin ingestion can cost pet owners anywhere from $250 to $5,000 and more.

 Other stomach-related issues like food bloat, stomach bloat, weight gain, and intestinal obstructions are equally as expensive.
 And let's not forget the high cost of secondary food-related diseases and conditions such as obesity and diabetes.